josephpconley/josephpconley.github.io/_posts/2014-2-10-hacking-npr-sunday-puzzle.md

 tags: knockoutjs playframework puzzles scala
 title: Hacking NPR's Sunday Puzzle, and other Puzzling Tools
 published: true
+description: I've built an app to help non-programmers solve word puzzles, including utilities like an Anagram checker and a Scrabble solution generator.
 ---

 I'm a big fan of puzzles.
 I'll often start my day attempting the Philadelphia Inquirer's jumble and crossword, with varying degress of success.
 One puzzle I never miss is [NPR's Weekend Edition Puzzle](http://www.npr.org/series/4473090/sunday-puzzle) featuring New York Times puzzle editor Will Shortz.
 At the end of each segment, he poses a question to the audience, and occasionally these questions can be solved with the help of programming.
 To that end, I've built an app to help non-programmers solve these puzzles.
 I've also added common puzzle utilities like an Anagram checker and a Scrabble solution generator.